siqueira-hc/CorrNet/README.md

 ## Citation:
 If you found our repository and/or paper useful, please, consider citing us:
 ```
-@InProceedings\{SMW20,
+@InProceedings\{SRHHU2022,
-  author       = "Siqueira, Henrique and Ruhkamp, Patrick and Halfaoui, Ibrahim and Halfaoui, Markus and Urfalioglu, Onay",
+  author       = "Siqueira, Henrique and Ruhkamp, Patrick and Halfaoui, Ibrahim and Karmann, Markus and Urfalioglu, Onay",
   title        = "Looking Beyond Corners: Contrastive Learning of Visual Representations for Keypoint Detection and Description Extraction",
   booktitle    = "Proceedings of the IEEE International Joint Conference on Neural Networks (IJCNN)",
   pages        = "1--1",